-- ✓ A change in status by the U.S. State Department, placing the country on their 3 or 4 risk level; - ✓ A change in status by the CDC, placing the country on their 3 health risk level - ✓ A loss of or change in partner institution; - ✓ A loss of resources; - ✓ Other conditions have arisen making it difficult to return such as a natural disaster, disease, economic, and/or social instability.
+- ✓ A change in status by the U.S. State Department placing it on the Travel Warning list; - \checkmark A loss of or change in partner institution; - \checkmark A loss of resources; - ✓ Other conditions have arisen making it difficult to return such as a natural disaster, disease, economic, and/or social instability.

-When a program changes locations, it presents a new set of health and safety issues that will need to be addressed as well as evaluating the new site for a learning effectiveness.
+When a program changes locations, it present a new set of health and safety issues that will need to be addressed as well as evaluating the new site for a learning effectiveness.
 Merely moving a site for the sake of moving is not sufficient reason to relocate.
 Program stability increases as the Academic Program Leader establishes connections with the study abroad site over a period of time of repeated visits.
 Such connectivity is invaluable.
 Thus, location stability is important when considering and establishing an effective and safe learning environment for students.